“Will this be an open casket funeral, or closed?” This is one question the funeral director will be sure to ask during

-Some people find it consoling to have closure with the deceased.
+Some people find it consoling to have a sense of closure with the deceased.
 An open casket can offer a chance for some measure of resolution in the midst of the grieving process.

 You can have that last look, final kiss, or whisper something in your loved one’s ear.
 Family and friends like to place mementos in an open casket.
 It’s comforting to put a personal item with your loved one.

 In essence, seeing the body helps mourners face the fact that the death has occurred.
 They know that their loved one is not suffering or in pain anymore, and seeing them “at rest” makes that a reality.

-In addition, for some mourners having an open casket helps them begin healing.
+In addition, some mourners report that viewing the open casket helps them begin healing.

 2. Condition of the Body

 The cause of death is a major consideration.
 Closed caskets are better if someone passed away from an accident or illness that caused changes in their appearance.

 For example, a head wound or sickness that caused extreme emaciation might be the reason for a closed casket.
 The funeral director will advise you when this might apply to your loved one’s funeral.
 Be prepared to follow their advice in this matter.